-- On a mass scale, the AIDS quilt.
-And...Oh God that song.
+- On a mass scale, the AIDS quilt is one of these.

-- Awards shows such as the Emmys, Oscars and Golden Globes show a clip reel of contributors to the craft who have died over the past year, complete with slow music.
-Recent Oscars have roped in known singers like Sarah Mclachlan and Queen Latifah to perform nostalgic songs live.
-Turner Classic Movies also does this at the end of each year, and a shorter "TCM Remembers" promo whenever an actor, producer or director dies.
+- Since the early 90's, awards shows such as the Emmys, Oscars and Grammys have done a clip reel of contributors to the craft who have died over the past year, complete with slow music.
+Nowadays they've roped in known singers like Sarah Mclachlan, Queen Latifah and Eddie Vedder to perform nostalgic songs live.

 - Turner Classic Movies does this with little "TCM Remembers" promos whenever an actor, producer or director dies, and at the end of each year they do a longer video recalling many important film people who died over the year.
 The production company, Sabotage Film Group, is noted for its beautiful work on these memorials and other TCM promos.

 - And literally every year, someone vitally important to cinema dies after that film comes out.
 Sometimes they re-edit, as was the case with Zsa Zsa Gabor and Carrie Fisher in 2016.
 Sometimes this means cutting someone else out who was originally included; to prevent this, they sometimes put the latecomer into next year's montage instead.
 This happened with, among others, Luise Rainer in 2015 and Debbie Reynolds in 2017.
 Also, the last slot of the reel is typically given to the person who TCM feels has had the biggest legacy in classic film, such as Elizabeth Taylor in 2011 and Shirley Temple in 2014.
 Notably, in 2017, their longtime host Robert Osborne closed the reel (in a year where Jerry Lewis or the aforementioned Debbie Reynolds would have done so).